DNACENSolutions/NetworkasCodeAIAssistant/README.md

 ### In-Editor Commands
 - **Validate & Lint:** Instantly run schema validation and linting on your currently open vars file, with AI-generated annotations for error fixing.
+  - *Note:* This command requires that a vars file is open in the editor.
-- **Run Playbook:** Execute the appropriate Ansible playbook for your task, automatically integrating with your Catalyst Center and generating comprehensive logs.
+- **Run Playbook:** Execute the appropriate Ansible playbook for your task by selecting the hosts, playbook, and vars files, with automatic Catalyst Center integration and detailed logs.
+  - *Note:* This command requires that a vars file exists in your project.

 ### Inline YAML Annotations
 - Receive inline suggestions and error messages directly in your editor based on validation and linting results.
+- This feature is available with the "Validate & Lint" command listed above

 ### Seamless GitHub Integration
 - Always access the latest workflows, playbooks, and schemas from the [catalyst-center-ansible-iac](https://github.com/cisco-en-programmability/catalyst-center-ansible-iac) repository.